Fujifilm X70 vs Olympus E-PL8

 Beyond body and sensor, cameras can and do differ across a range of features.
 The X70 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the X70 can be equipped with an optional viewfinder – the VF-X21.
+However, optional viewfinders – the VF-X21 for the X70 and the VF-4 for the E-PL8 – are available as accessories.
 The table below summarizes some of the other core capabilities of the Fujifilm X70 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The X70 has one, while the E-PL8 does not.
 While the built-in flash of the X70 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X70 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).